Fluoroscopy: Contrast agents

 A number of substances have been used as radiocontrast agents, including silver, bismuth, caesium, thorium, tin, zirconium, tantalum, tungsten, and lanthanide compounds.
 The use of thoria (thorium dioxide) as an agent was rapidly stopped, as thorium causes liver cancer.

 Most modern injected radiographic positive contrast media are iodine-based.
 Iodinated contrast comes in two forms - ionic and nonionic compounds.
 Nonionic contrast is significantly more expensive than ionic (about three to five times the cost), but nonionic contrast tends to be safer for the patient, causing fewer allergic reactions and uncomfortable side effects such as hot sensations or flushing.
 Most imaging centers now use nonionic contrast exclusively, finding that the benefits to patients outweigh the expense.

 Negative radiographic contrast agents are air and carbon dioxide (CO2).
 The latter is easily absorbed by the body and causes less spasm.
 It can also be injected into the blood, where air absolutely cannot due to the risk of an air embolism.

-X-Ray Tube

-Traditionally, Mobile C-Arm started by using a stationary anode tube which typically was rated on or around 2~3kW range, providing around 100~110kV power.
-This was the case with most systems in the marketing including OEC (later GE OEC), market leader.
-In 90s, OEC introduced with OEC 9000 which included a rotating anode, capable of producing more than double the power, rated at 6.0 kW compared to its previous model OEC 8800 which was rated at 2.2 kW, starting Rotating Anode Tube race in Mobile C-Arm.
-However, recently, some companies such as Ziehm, Siemens, GE, and Skanray has come out with Brand New stationary anode Full Size C-Arms (as of 2023).
-While some of these devices do not perform well due to low-powered tube as one might expect, some models notably Ziehm and some Skanray models perform well considering its adaptation of stationary anode 2.2 kW generator.
-Ziehm uses what they call SmartDose as the secret behind such technology to achieve quality image while using lower-rated X-Ray tube.